LECTURE PROGRAMME 2021/22

 "Light Fantastic" - One Thousand Years of Stained Glass Speaker: Keith Cattell

 Having given us excellent talks on “Victorian Architecture” and “English Castles” in previous years, Keith returns with another visually enthralling presentation.
+He writes:

 * * *